 Here's what anglers need to know before fishing Utah streams.

 On Feb.
 20, 2019, the Utah Supreme Court ruled in the case of Stream Access Coalition v.
-VR Acquisitions, et al. Per this decision, the 2010 Public Waters Access Act remains in effect.
+VR Acquisitions, et al. A subsequent Fourth District Court decision was issued by Judge Pullan on Aug.
+16, 2021.
+Per these decisions, the 2010 Public Waters Access Act remains in effect.
 Additionally, a November 2017 Utah Supreme Court ruling granted public recreational access on a segment of the upper Weber River, based on the river's historic navigability.

 Statewide, except for the upper Weber River (Holiday Park to Echo Reservoir).
 Per the Utah Supreme Court's February 2019 ruling in Stream Access Coalition v.
 VR Acquisitions, et al, recreational water users (including anglers, kayakers, tubers, hunters and others) need to follow the laws affecting access.
 See the section regarding common questions below.

 Weber River (Holiday Park to Echo Reservoir).
 Right now, access laws on the upper Weber River are different than access laws for other waters in the state.
 In November 2017, the Utah Supreme Court issued a decision in the case of Utah Stream Access Coalition v.
 Orange Street Development.
 The court's ruling modified the rules related to public recreational access along a segment of the Weber River in Summit County.
 If you're planning to fish or recreate on the upper Weber River between Holiday Park and Echo Reservoir, please review and follow the laws affecting access.

 In 2010, the Utah Legislature passed H.B.
 141: Recreational Use of Public Water on Private Property.
 That law remains in effect.